swengzju/Breasifer/README.md

 Please check the blog post for more details.

-Some other sources that I found useful:
+Some sources that I found useful:

 http://www.pyimagesearch.com/category/deep-learning-2/